-Kootenay Lake School District 8 offers some amazing opportunities for domestic students and staff to develop their intercultural skill sets with travel to different countries around the world.
-There are opportunities to travel to various countries - they may include China, India, New Zealand, and Mexico.
+Kootenay Lake School District 8 offers opportunities for domestic students and staff to expand their experiences and develop their intercultural skill sets.

 The international program will advertise through district mail when opportunities arise.
 Pay attention to deadlines.
 The selection process will include an interview.
 Refer to this rubric that will be used for the interviews.